Sharp concentration for sums of matrices with Markovian dependence through universality: Introduction

 We finally note that Boolean cumulants are also studied in the free-probabilistic literature \cite{speicher12boolean}.
-This may lead one to believe that the free-probabilistic main term in \cref{eq: MainResultIntro} arises in our proof in the step where we rely on Boolean cumulants.
+This may lead one to believe that the free-probabilistic constant in \eqref{eq:WittyArm} arises in our proof in the step where we rely on Boolean cumulants.
 This is however not the case.
-As was sketched above, Boolean cumulants allow us to exploit the Markovianity whereas the free-probabilistic main term shows up when we make the link to the Gaussian theory of \cite{bandeira2021matrix}.
+As was sketched above, Boolean cumulants allow us to exploit the Markovianity whereas the free-probabilistic main term shows up when we use the Gaussian theory of \cite{bandeira2021matrix,bandeira2024matrix}.